legacysurvey/legacysurvey/pages/dr1/description.rst

 the penalized |chi|\ |sup2| by another 9.
 These choices implicitly mean that any extended source classifications have to be at least 5.8\ |sigma| detections and that composite profiles must be at least 6.5\ |sigma| detections.

-In addition,any source brighter than r=12.5 is re-classified as a star (Is this still true???).
-This step could be handled more elegantly in the future by holding fixed the classifications for known stars.

 The fluxes are not constrained to be positive-valued.
 This allows the fitting of very low signal-to-noise sources without introducing